-If our organization has previously created an account on the FOUNDANT online process and there has been a change in personnel/contact information, do we create a new account?
+If our organization has previously created an account on your online process and there has been a change in personnel/contact information, do we create a new account?

-NO!
-If there is new personnel/contact information, you will need to contact me to help you change the personnel/contact information.
-If a new account is created causing multiple accounts of the same organization, your request will not be considered.
+No. Simply update the contact information in your account.
+If you are not able to access the old account, contact email@example.com to help you change the personnel/contact information.
+If a new account is created, causing multiple accounts for the same organization, any request you submit will not be considered.

 THE GENEVIEVE AND WARD ORSINGER FOUNDATION

 San Antonio, Texas 78209